liximomo/vscode-sftp/README.md

 # sftp sync extension for VS Code

-New version by [@Natizyskunk](https://github.com/Natizyskunk/) that just work 😀
+New version by [@Natizyskunk](https://github.com/Natizyskunk/) that just work 😀 <br>
+**This was originally a fork from [liximomo's SFTP plugin](https://github.com/liximomo/vscode-sftp.git).**

 - VS Code marketplace : https://marketplace.visualstudio.com/items?itemName=Natizyskunk.sftp <br>
 - VSIX release : https://github.com/Natizyskunk/vscode-sftp/releases/

 ---

 Syncs your local directory with a remote server directory.
 Allows you to optionally edit upload a file to the remote directory after it saves locally.
 This allows you to edit more or less directly on the server similar to WinScp or other similar programs.

 Very powerful, with smart features.
 Very simple, requires just three lines of config!
 Very fast, finished in a blink.